fronto/reading_guide/README.md

 For an understanding of how Linux and/or Unix really work read the following

-“Advanced Programming in the Unix Environment, 3rd edition” by Stevens and Rago
+"Advanced Programming in the Unix Environment, 3rd edition" by Stevens and Rago

 http://www.apuebook.com/cover3e.html

 This book is very applied, and gives very descriptive narratives next to excerpts from the operating system source code itself.
 It is the best book on the subject if you really want to understand the internals.
 It does however require that you are able to program in C. It is also very long, so reading it should be hobbyist pursuit, not a career priority.

-There is another s a book in which the reader “creates” a mini Unix-like operating system themselves:
+There is another s a book in which the reader "creates" a mini Unix-like operating system themselves:

-“Operating Systems: design and implementation” by Andrew S. Tanenbaum.
+"Operating Systems: design and implementation" by Andrew S. Tanenbaum.

 http://index-of.es/eBooks/Operating%20Systems%20Design%20&%20Implementation%203rd%20Edition(1).pdf